higarrett/dump/README.md

 # dump

-dump of files used to create ctf netowrk lab
+dump of files used to create ctf network lab